-File History regularly backs up versions of your files in the Documents, Music, Pictures, Videos, and Desktop folders on your PC.
+File History regularly backs up versions of your files in the Documents, Music, Pictures, Videos and Desktop folders and the OneDrive files available offline on your PC.
 Over time, you'll have a complete history of your files.
-If the originals are lost, damaged, or deleted, you can restore them.
+If the originals are lost, damaged or deleted, you can restore them.
 You can also browse and restore different versions of your files.
-For example, if you want to restore an older version of a file (even if it wasn't deleted or lost), you can browse through a timeline, select the version you want, and restore it.
+For example, if you want to restore an older version of a file (even if it hasn't been deleted or lost), you can browse through a timeline, select the version you want and restore it.

-If you haven’t yet set up a File History drive and turned File History on, see Set up a drive for File History.
-For info about troubleshooting problems, excluding folders, and changing drives and settings, see What if something goes wrong in File History?
+If you haven’t set up a File History drive and turned File History on yet, see Setting up a drive for File History.
+For information about troubleshooting problems, excluding folders, and changing drives and settings, see What if something goes wrong in File History?

-Swipe in from the right edge of the screen, tap Search (or if you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then click Search), enter restore your files in the search box, and then tap or click Restore your files with File History.
+Swipe in from the right edge of the screen, tap Search (or if you're using a mouse, point to the top-right corner of the screen, move the mouse pointer down, then click Search), enter restore your files in the search box, then tap or click Restore your files with File History.

 Enter the name of file you're looking for in the search box, or use the left and right arrows to browse through different versions of your folders and files.